Video Anomaly Detection with Semantics-Aware Information Bottleneck: Method

-\paragraph{Motion Dynamic Encoding Branch.} Previous work \cite{liu2018future, liu2021hf2vad,zhou2025video, ristea2024self, li2024stnmamba} has demonstrated that motion information plays a crucial role in the VAD task.
-Unlike some methods~\cite{liu2018future, liu2021hf2vad} that introduce optical flow as motion information, we use frame differences between adjacent frames to achieve faster processing speeds without the need for additional offline preprocessing.
-We train a ViT-based motion encoder $\Phi_{m}$ to encode motion information.
-The mathematical representation is as follows:
+Previous work \cite{liu2018future, liu2021hf2vad} has demonstrated that motion information plays a crucial role in the VAD task.
+Unlike these methods that rely on computationally derived optical flow to represent motion, we use frame differences ($\mathbf{D}_i = \mathbf{I}_i - \mathbf{I}_{i-1}, \; i=2,3,\cdots,t$) to directly capture the raw temporal evolution with low computational complexity.
+We train a ViT-based motion encoder to effectively extract motion embeddings $\mathbf{F}_{i}^{m},$ where $i=2,3,\cdots,t.$

+To enable deeper interaction between triple modals, we use a cross-attention module to inject semantic and motion information into visual features: